tarantool/tarantool/doc/sphinx/book/app/b-internals.rst

 use the latest snapshot file and any WAL files that were written after the snapshot.
-One complicating factor is that Tarantool has two engines -- the memtx data must be reconstructed entirely from the snapshot and the WAL files, while the sophia data will be on disk but might require updating around the time of a checkpoint.
+One complicating factor is that Tarantool has two engines -- the memtx data must be reconstructed entirely from the snapshot and the WAL files, while the phia data will be on disk but might require updating around the time of a checkpoint.
-(When a snapshot happens, Tarantool tells the sophia engine to make a checkpoint, and the snapshot operation is rolled back if anything goes wrong, so sophia's checkpoint is at least as fresh as the snapshot file.)
+(When a snapshot happens, Tarantool tells the phia engine to make a checkpoint, and the snapshot operation is rolled back if anything goes wrong, so phia's checkpoint is at least as fresh as the snapshot file.)

 Step 1
     Read the configuration parameters in the ``box.cfg{}`` request.
-    Parameters which affect recovery may include :confval:`work_dir`, :confval:`wal_dir`, :confval:`snap_dir`, :confval:`sophia_dir`,
+    Parameters which affect recovery may include :confval:`work_dir`, :confval:`wal_dir`, :confval:`snap_dir`, :confval:`phia_dir`,
     :confval:`panic_on_snap_error`, and :confval:`panic_on_wal_error`.

 Step 2
     Find the latest snapshot file.
 Use its data to reconstruct the in-memory databases.
-Instruct the sophia engine to recover to the latest checkpoint.
+Instruct the phia engine to recover to the latest checkpoint.

 There are actually two variations of the reconstruction procedure for the memtx databases, depending whether the recovery process is "default".